genomehubs/kinfin/docs/getting-started.md

 ```

 The remaining API endpoints require a `session_id` parameter so they can be associated with the results of an analysis.
-This parameter is set based on the input data to avoid unecessary duplication if multiple users request the same data, which is particularly liekly in the context of user-facing example analyses.
+This parameter is set based on the input data to avoid unnecessary duplication if multiple users request the same data, which is particularly likely in the context of user-facing example analyses.
 As such the parameter value is deterministic based on the input and should match the `SESSION_ID` variable set earlier.
 To confirm this, check `data.session_id` in the output of the above command.

 ### 2. Get Run Status